gfiorav/carto_loves_mac/README.md

 One said dependency is `plypythonu`, but luckily that was taken care of when we specified `--with-python` in the PostgreSQL installation.
 Let's talk instead of `postgis`.

 Installing `postgis` is very simple.
 We'll install from source to be sure sure that it will use PostgreSQL 9.5.
-You also need to create some postigs templates in the db for CARTO to work with:
+You also need to create some postgis templates in the db for CARTO to work with:

 ```
 brew install automake libtool